Setre14/order-manager/README.md

 3. Install angular cli
 `yarn global add @angular/cli`
 To check if angular is installed execute `ng --version`
+If ng is nor found add the global yarn folder to the path.
 4. Change the package manager for angular from npm to yarn
 `ng config -g cli.packageManager yarn`